 Population density is an important consideration for transportation agencies.
-According to the TCRP report Transit Capacity and Quality of Service Manual, a density of at least 3 households per acre is required to effectively support traditional fixed-route transit.
+According to the Transit Cooperative Research Program (TCRP) report Transit Capacity and Quality of Service Manual, a density of at least 3 households per acre is required to effectively support traditional fixed-route transit.
 This is roughly equivalent to quarter-acre zoning.
 For transportation services other than fixed-route transit, increased density is usually beneficial to service provision, as the decreased distance between clients and potential destinations leads to increased efficiency.

-As seen in Map 2, the density of housing units is greatest in and around the Glens Falls urbanized area, with pockets of higher-density found in the villages and hamlets.
+As seen in Map 2, the density of housing units (both year-round and seasonal) is greatest in and around the Glens Falls urbanized area, with pockets of higher-density found in the villages and hamlets.
 Most of Warren County, outside of the southeast corner, falls into the lowest category of density.
-The hamlet of Warrensburg contains a small cluster of moderate density blocks, as do the hamlets of Chestertown and North Creek.
+The hamlet of Warrensburg contains a small cluster of moderate density census blocks, as do the hamlets of Chestertown and North Creek.
 In Washington County, there are larger villages such as Whitehall, Granville, Salem, Greenwich and Cambridge, however none of these have the density needed to support standalone transit service.
 In addition, these population centers are separated by long distances, increasing the potential cost of a scheduled service to link them together.